reactjs/react.dev/content/docs/addons-test-utils.md

 ## Overview {#overview}

 `ReactTestUtils` makes it easy to test React components in the testing framework of your choice.
-At Facebook we use [Jest](https://facebook.github.io/jest/) for painless JavaScript testing.
+At Facebook, we use [Jest](https://facebook.github.io/jest/) for painless JavaScript testing.
 Learn how to get started with Jest through the Jest website's [React Tutorial](https://jestjs.io/docs/tutorial-react).

 > Note:
 >
-> We recommend using [React Testing Library](https://testing-library.com/react) which is designed to enable and encourage writing tests that use your components as the end users do.
+> We recommend using [React Testing Library](https://testing-library.com/react) which is designed to enable and encourage writing tests that use your components as the end-users do.
 >
 > Alternatively, Airbnb has released a testing utility called [Enzyme](https://airbnb.io/enzyme/), which makes it easy to assert, manipulate, and traverse your React Components' output.